-Cash for Clunkers, which was officially known as the Car Allowance Rebate System, was a scrapping program that officially kicked off on the first of July 2009 and ended in August 2009.
+The Car Allowance Rebate System, commonly known as Cash For Clunkers, was a scrapping program that officially kicked off on the first of July 2009 and ended in August 2009.
 The Cash for Clunkers program was initiated by the US Federal Government and provided a three billion cash incentive for United States citizens who wish to trade in their old and less fuel conserving vehicles for newer and more fuel conserving vehicles.

 Understanding the Car Allowance Rebate System

 The Car Allowance Rebate System was first initiated by the President Barrack Obama administration in June 2009.
 The law gained mostly bipartisan support in Congress and was under the administration of the National Highway Traffic Safety (NHTSA).
 To be eligible for the program, car dealers were to submit certain essential information to NHTSA on behalf of the qualified new car dealer.

 The “Cash for Clunkers” program started in July 2009.
 To be eligible to receive credits, there were certain conditions you needed to meet.
 The conditions were as follows: